Introduction to Watercolor (online, tuition-free)

 This online class will explore watercolor as paint material and as a tool for constructing an image.
 Topics covered will include mixing colors, color theory, paint application techniques, composition, materials.
 This course is designed for all levels, beginner to advanced: returning students will deepen their knowledge of watercolor and new students will learn techniques to get started and keep painting.
 First hour of each class will include lecture and demonstration, in the second hour there will be time to work on your own projects with opportunities for questions and discussion.

-The instructor prefers tube paint because it offers a lot of versatility in designing your pallet with colors that are organized the way you personally choose.
+I prefer tube paint because they offer a lot of versatility in designing your pallet with colors that are organized the way you personally choose.
 You can also use them in a liquid state if you need to make a large quantity of paint or are wanting to mix color with other mediums (ink, gouache etc.) but it depends on personal preference and pans will also work.
 I strongly recommend professional/ artist quality paint (vs cheaper student grade paints) the initial cost is an investment but in the end you will be saving money because the pigment load is higher quality and makes a much stronger impact Recommended brands include: Winsor and Newton (Professional Grade), Holbien, M Graham, Van Gogh, Schminke, Sennelier, and Daniel Smith.

 Please bring a hard surface to attach watercolor paper to